artginzburg/ui-keybinds/README.md

 ## Contributing

-If you found a bug or something doesn't work — please open an issue [here](https://github.com/LukynkaCZE/ui-keybinds/issues)
+If you are a developer wanting to contribute, or you've found a bug — please open an issue [here](https://github.com/artginzburg/ui-keybinds/issues)

-If you are developer and want to contribute, check out the [source code](https://github.com/LukynkaCZE/ui-keybinds/issues).
-Feel free to open pull requests!
+Feel free to open Pull Requests!

-## Support

-If you like the mod, consider supporting me by [buying me a cofee](https://ko-fi.com/lukynkacze).
-You can also remind the author to move away from ko-fi, to avoid paying 5% in fees.